Field of Study

 Are there any other special requirements?

 Yes, there are Early Application Procedures.
-This is a Restricted Access Course and all applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test (provisional dates: Thursday to Saturday, 12th - 14th April 2018).
+This is a Restricted Access Course and all applicants must sit the CSM’s BA (Honours) in Popular Music Degree Course Entrance Test.
+The provisional dates for the Entrance Test are Thursday to Saturday, 15th - 17th April 2021.

 Are sample exam papers available?